Killing of Zijie Yan: Shooting

-On the afternoon of Monday August 28, 2023, a week into the fall semester at the University of North Carolina, the suspect drove to campus and went into the Caudill Labs chemistry building.
-According to UNC Police chief Brian James, the suspect went straight to Yan and fatally shot him, then immediately left the building and walked off campus.
+On the afternoon of Monday August 28, 2023, a week into the fall 2023 semester at the University of North Carolina, the suspect drove to campus and went into the Caudill Labs chemistry building.
+According to UNC Chapel Hill Police chief Brian James, the suspect went straight to Yan and fatally shot him, then immediately left the building and walked off campus.
 At 1:02 p.m., a 9-1-1 caller reported gunfire at Caudill Labs, identifying the suspect by name and describing his clothing and the direction he went.
 The Alert Carolina warning system activated at 1:03 p.m., sounding sirens across campus and sending emails and text messages ordering people to shelter indoors.

 Some students locked or barricaded themselves in classrooms or closets, while teaching continued in some classes.
 Rumors on social media inflated the number of reported shooters or victims.
 While searching for the suspect, UNC Police briefly mistakenly detained another Asian man near the site of the shooting.
 At 2:21 p.m., a 9-1-1 caller reported someone matching the suspect's police description in the woods near their house on Williams Circle, in a residential area about 2 mi north of campus.
 The Chapel Hill Police Department arrested the suspect on Williams Circle around 2:31–2:38 p.m.
 Alert Carolina issued an "all clear" order at 4:15 p.m., after police spent some time searching unsuccessfully for the gun used in the shooting.

 Legal proceedings

-On August 29, Qi was charged with two felonies, first-degree murder and possessing a weapon on school property, and held without bail at the Orange County Jail in Hillsborough.
+On August 29, 2023, Qi was charged with two felonies, first-degree murder and possessing a weapon on school property, and held without bail at the Orange County Jail in Hillsborough.
 On September 19, at a hearing in superior court at the Orange County Courthouse, Qi's attorneys requested that he undergo a competency evaluation in the case and the suspect requested new attorneys to represent him.
 The judge set a new court date tentatively for November 14.
 On November 27, he had been found unfit to continue to trial due to his untreated schizophrenia and that he would be admitted to Central Regional Hospital in Butner, North Carolina for psychological treatment.

+On March 25, 2026, Qi was found competent to stand trial, and his defense team announced they would pursue a possible insanity plea.
+North Carolina 18th Prosecutorial District Attorney Jeff Nieman indicated he would not pursue the death penalty, keeping in line with his moral beliefs.

+Court verdict

+On September 18, 2026, Judge Allen Baddour of the North Carolina Superior Court District 18, at the Orange County Courthouse in Hillsborough, North Carolina, ruled that Qi met the legal definition of insanity at the time of the shooting and found him "not guilty by reason of insanity".